 Napoli leaving FIFA

-The first bit of news about licenses is bad for FIFA, with Italian club Napoli on the way out.
+The first bit of news about licenses this year was bad for FIFA, with Italian club Napoli on their way out.

 Napoli has signed an exclusive deal with Konami, meaning the club will no longer appear on FIFA.

-With Napoli now joining the exclusive ranks on Konami, how will EA respond this time?
+With Napoli and Atalanta now joining the exclusive ranks on Konami, how will EA respond this time?

 There are plenty of fans around the world who want to see their national teams represented on FIFA.

-As ever, FIFPlay is running a poll to see which national teams the fans want to see most, and so far, Iran is the standout favourites!
+As ever, FIFPlay ran a poll to see which national teams the fans want to see most, and Ukraine was the standout favourite!